Actifio/AGMPowerCLI/UsageExamples.md

 ```
 ### FAQ

-1. How do I tag the VM?
+1. How do I use a label assigned to the compute engine instance?

 You can do that by specifying  **-backupplanlabel**.
-So lets say you add a label to each relevant VM where the label name is *corporatepolicy* and the value is a valid template name, then when you run the command, add **-backupplanlabel "corporatepolicy"**
+So lets say you add a label to each relevant instance where the label name is *corporatepolicy* and the value is a valid template name, then when you run the command, add **-backupplanlabel "corporatepolicy"**

 The whole command would look like:
 ```
 New-AGMLibGCEInstanceDiscovery -discoveryfile ./disco.csv -backup -backupplanlabel "corporatepolicy"
 ```
-2. How do I learn the names of the templates to use as values for the tags?
+2. How do I learn the names of the templates to use as values for the labels?

 You can either look at Templates in the SLA Architect in Web GUI or run: ```Get-AGMSLT```